luv4bytes/rpylog/README.md

 # rpylog
 Simple rsyslog client written in python, supporting custom templates, standard properties and multiple protocols.
+For further information about the syslog protocol see <a href="https://tools.ietf.org/html/rfc5424">RFC 5424</a>.

 # Example